zuozhenggh/learning-library/analytics-library/redbull/adw-provisioning/adw-provisioning.md

 ## Introduction

-This lab walks you through the steps to get started using the Oracle Autonomous Database on Oracle Cloud.
-There are two types of workloads:

-- Autonomous Data Warehouse (ADW)
-- Autonomous Transaction Processing (ATP)

 In this lab, you will provision a new Autonomous Data Warehouse (ADW) instance.

-*Note: While this lab uses ADW, the steps are identical for creating an ATP database.*
+This database will hold the data that you will analyze.

 Estimated Lab Time: 5 minutes